-Caitlin suggests that landowners should consider the following 6 issues when deciding whether to enter into a wind farm lease.
+At Johnston Withers, we suggest that landowners should consider the following 6 issues when deciding whether to enter into a wind farm lease.

 What interest will the Wind Farm Operators have in my land?

-A Wind Farm Lease is the lease of the land on which Wind Farm would be situated and the land over which the monitoring and preliminary works and investigations would take place.
+A Wind Farm Lease is the lease of the land on which the Wind Farm would be situated and the land over which the monitoring and preliminary works and investigations would take place.

 You still own the whole of the land however the Operator generally will require the exclusive use of some portions of the land (e.g. where a wind tower may sit and the cable or other access runs) and also access to the whole property, for non-exclusive use.

 The operator will usually require easements to register these interests in the land in addition to a caveat for the option deed or the lease itself.

 An easement is an agreement that identifies the Operator’s interest in the land, which is recorded on the certificate of title.

 Easements are usually registered over the land during the construction and then during the operational phase of the Wind Farm.

 There are a number of easements that the Operator can require.

 One refers to access, being an easement mainly for roads, which will lead from the public roads to the facilities the Operator constructs.
 The Operator would be required to construct and then look after those roads.
 Where there are no restrictions as to access, you would also be allowed to use them.